zestsoftware/zest.releaser/doc/source/uploading.rst

 ----------------

 The ``wheel`` library is a dependency of zest.releaser (since 9.4.0), so it is always installed.
-In the (rare) case where you do not want wheels, you can switch it of in our regular places (``pyproject.toml``, ``~/.pypirc``)::
+In the (rare) case where you do not want wheels, you can switch it off in our regular places (``pyproject.toml``, ``~/.pypirc``)::

   [zest.releaser]